Anshika45244/codealpha12/README.md

 # codealpha12
- Machine Learning project built during Code Alpha internship.
-Focused on [topic], using Python and scikit-learn.
-Clean code, modular design, and performance insights included.
+ Developed during the Code Alpha internship, this repository showcases two machine learning projects focused on real-world applications: Emotion Recognition and Disease Prediction.
+Both projects are built using Python and scikit-learn, with clean code, modular design, and performance insights.